Skip to main content

 Creating an AdminForth Project

 The recommended way to get started with AdminForth is via the create-app CLI, which scaffolds a basic fully functional back-office application.
-Apart boilerplate it creates one resource for users management.
+Apart from boilerplate, it creates one resource for user management.

 cd myadmin